apache/airflow/contributing-docs/testing/dag_testing.rst

 the directory used by airflow scheduler and webserver to scan dags for.
 You can place your dags there to test them.

-The DAGs can be run in the main version of Airflow but they also work with older versions.
+The Dags can be run in the main version of Airflow but they also work with older versions.

 -----